piedb-dev/piestream/docs/developer-guide.md

 ## Read the design docs

-Before you start to make code changes, ensure that you understand the design and implementation of RisingWave.
+Before you start to make code changes, ensure that you understand the design and implementation of piestream.
 We recommend that you read the design docs listed in [docs/README.md](README.md) first.

 ## Learn about the code structure

 - The `src` folder contains all of the kernel components, refer to [src/README.md](../src/README.md) for more details.
-- The `docker` folder contains Docker files to build and start RisingWave.
+- The `docker` folder contains Docker files to build and start piestream.
 - The `e2e_test` folder contains the latest end-to-end test cases.
 - The `docs` folder contains the design docs.
-If you want to learn about how RisingWave is designed and implemented, check out the design docs here.
+If you want to learn about how piestream is designed and implemented, check out the design docs here.
-- The `dashboard` folder contains RisingWave dashboard v2.
+- The `dashboard` folder contains piestream dashboard v2.

 ## Set up the development environment

-RiseDev is the development mode of RisingWave.
-To develop RisingWave, you need to build from the source code and run RiseDev.
+RiseDev is the development mode of piestream.
+To develop piestream, you need to build from the source code and run RiseDev.
 RiseDev can be built on macOS and Linux.
 It has the following dependencies:

 * Rust toolchain
 * CMake